beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

    - Use acrylics for the base, frosting, and sprinkles.
    - Add gloss or matte varnish for realism.

-Printed donut keycap before finishing:
+Donut keycap before finishing:
 ![Printed Donut Keycap](./images/keyboard_cap_05.jpg)

-Painted and finished donut keycap:
+Finished donut keycap:
 ![Painted Donut Keycap](./images/keyboard_cap_01.jpg)

 5. Test fit the keycap on your keyboard.
 Make adjustments if needed.